LeandroHaraoka/design-patterns/Behavioral Patterns/TemplateMethod/ReadMe.md

 }
 ```

 To execute the analyst job steps we'll use a ForexHandler.
 The following class has a default implementation for reconciling operations which instructions are the same for both forward and options operations.
 The ReadReport and AddOperationsToTradebook abstract methods do not require a default implementation, as each kind of operation has its particularity.
-Now, the key point of the Template Method pattern: a template method is defined as successive invokations of each step, which methods will be overriden by the concrete handlers.
+Now, the key point of the pattern: a template method is defined as successive invokations of each step, which methods will be overriden by the concrete handlers.

 ```csharp
 public abstract class ForexHandler